Photos (Apple): Features

+Photo format

+By default, iPhones save photos in the HEIF (High Efficiency Image File) format, which is a space-saving format with a .heic file extension.
+HEIF offers smaller file sizes and high quality, whereas JPEG provides wider compatibility with older devices and software.
+HEIF photos can be exported as JPEG files.

 Editing

 Photos includes robust editing functions that are utilized with simple controls, such as a one-click auto-enhance button.

 iCloud Photo Library

-iCloud Photo Library is heavily integrated into the program, keeping photos and videos in sync with various Apple devices designated by the user (such as Macs, iPhones, and iPads), including edits and album structures.
-Storage starts at a complimentary 5 GB and can be bought in a number of tiers up to 2 TB.
-While iCloud integration is still optional, it is much more central to Photos as compared to iPhoto.
+iCloud Photo Library is heavily integrated into the app, keeping photos and videos in sync with various Apple devices designated by the user (such as Macs, iPhones, and iPads), including edits and album structures. iCloud integration is still optional, but it is much more central to Photos as compared to iPhoto.

 Professional printing

 Like its predecessors, Photos initially included a number of options for professional printing of photos, which could then optionally be turned into books or calendars and mailed to an address.
 With Photos, Apple added new types of prints, including square sizes and the ability to print panoramas.
 In July 2018, Apple announced, via a pop-up message in Photos, that they would be discontinuing these services, adding that users should submit any final orders by September 30, 2018.